Tubitv/envoy-node/README.md

     maxRetries: 3,
     // each retry will timeout in 300 ms
     perTryTimeout: 300,
+    // any other headers you want o set
+    headers: {
+      "x-extra-header-you-want": "value",
+    },
   };
   const serializedJsonResponse = await client.post(url, request, optionalParams);
   res.send({ serializedJsonResponse });